Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 ![Event Queue with Optimistic Updates - Offline Diagram](./event-driven_event-queue_optimistic-update_offline.png)

 The user can perform an arbitrary series of actions without ever encountering a loading screen.
-Each action performed by the user will produce an event object.
+Each action will produce an event object.
 This event object is used to update the app's state, and is then sent into the event queue.

 Because the user is offline, the event sender is unable to send the events in the queue to the event store.
-But that's okay, because when the user comes back online, the events will be sent to the event store in a single, efficient, POST request.
+But that's okay, because when the user comes back online, the events will be sent to the event store in a small number of efficient POST requests.
+It's not necessary to create a dedicated POST request for each event.
+(The events can be grouped by their respective domains, or depending on your implementation, you may have a single group for all events).

+The app will also need to obtain any new events that have been sent to the store from other sources to stay up-to-date.
+This can be done in different ways, depending on how you choose to implement event sourcing.
+One approach would be to make a GET request for new events before sending those queued by the app while offline.
+Another way is to just send the POST request, and let the event store merge the queued actions appropriately.
+The event store can then send back the last _n_ events of the stream in the POST request's response body (where _n_ consists of any new events in the store merged with the POSTed actions).
+With either approach, the app will need to take the events obtained from the store and run them through the interpreter to update its state.

 No rollback logic is required because the likelihood of failure is incredibly low in this model, compared to a typical REST approach.
 If the event store's single endpoint ever fails to accept requests, then the app will simply hold its events in storage until the event store is fixed and able to accept the events once again.

 This all happens seamlessly for the user.
 It really doesn't matter to them whether they are online or not.
 It all works the same.
 (Of course, they cannot receive updates from the event store when the app is offline, but this is unavoidable no matter what architecture you use).

+### A Note on Determinism in Event Sourcing

+You may take issue with my assertion that "No rollback logic is required" in this event sourcing architecture.
+In general, this is true because event sourced systems are additive.
+The handling of an event should be deterministic, regardless of the previous events in the stream.

+For example, consider the case of a DELETE event being added to the stream, followed by an UPDATE event.
+Both of these events were performed on the same record.
+Perhaps by different users without internet connectivity, preventing them from staying in sync.

+An interpreter for these events could process this stream as follows:

+1.  **DELETE:** Flag the record as deleted.
+Don't actually remove the record.
+2.  **UPDATE:** Perform the relevant updated to the record, which has been flagged as deleted.

+This handling of the event stream avoids any special rollback logic.
+Events can always be added to the stream, and processed successfully.
+The processing of an event cannot "fail".

+It's worth noting that this does depend on a huge number of variables.
+I am positive that there are situations and domains with constraints that would require some type of special rollback logic.
+But for many domains, the event sender can remain simple, and not require special rollback logic.

 ## Summary